alza-bitz/global-data-engineer-test/README.md

 ### Approach

-For detailed information about the development approach used, see the [Development Approach Documentation](docs/development-approach.md).
+For detailed information about the development approach used, see the separate [Development Approach](docs/development-approach.md) document.

-### Running Integration Tests
+### Integration Tests
 The project includes comprehensive integration tests using pytest and hypothesis for data generation:

 ```bash